opf/openproject/docs/user-guide/projects/project-lists/README.md

 ![project lists button](Project-list-button.png)

 Alternatively, you can use the [**Global modules menu**](../../home/global-modules/#projects) and select *Projects*.
-You can access that menu either on the left side of the OpenProject application homepage or by using the grid menu icon in the top left corner.
+You can access that menu either on the left side of the OpenProject application homepage or by using the grid menu icon in the top right corner.

 ![Select all projects from the global modules menu in OpenProject](view_all_projects_options.png)